pranitastudent/Milestone-project/README.md

 The site was deployed on GitHub and locally on Cloud 9.

+## Git Hub Commits

+<strong> Please note in error two initial commits were commited on the 28th and 29th October respectively.</strong> The 'initial commit' on 29th October should read 'Navigation bar and fontawesome icons added'.

+Please also note on 20th November there was a merge conflict between the updated html and css pages and 'updated video heights and form filed sizes' and as result extra commits were added.

 ## Credits

 ## Content

-The basic design for the header, footer and contact form sections was taken from the Code Institute's [Resume Project](https://courses.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/course/)
+The basic design for the header, footer and contact form sections was taken from The Code Institute's [Resume Project](https://courses.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/course/)

 ## Media

-### Background Image
+### Background Image and Logo

-The background image was taken from [The Who's' Wikepedia Page](https://en.wikipedia.org/wiki/The_Who)
+The background image was taken from [The Who's' Wikepedia Page](https://en.wikipedia.org/wiki/The_Who).
+The Logo was taken from [The Glide Magazine site](https://glidemagazine.com/190833/ignited-springfield-ma-civic-center-december-14-1975/the-who-logo/).

 #### Gallery